ZPump/zPump/PROBLEM_SCRATCH_PAD.md

    - **Fix:** Changed `buildInitializePoolInstruction` to skip optional accounts when not provided, instead of including placeholders

 18. 🔴 **AccountNotSigner error for payer** - Payer account position shifts when twin_mint is skipped
-   - **Result:** When `twin_mint` is skipped, payer moves from position 13 to 12, but Anchor expects it at position 13
+   - **Result:** When `twin_mint` is skipped, payer moves from position 14 to 13, but Anchor expects it at position 14
    - **Date:** 2024-12-07
    - **Issue:** Anchor matches accounts by position based on struct definition.
 When optional accounts are skipped, subsequent accounts shift positions, but Anchor still expects them at original positions
    - **Attempts:**
      - Tried including placeholder for optional account → Causes `TwinMintMismatch` (program expects `None` but gets `Some(placeholder)`)
-     - Tried skipping optional account → Causes `AccountNotSigner` (payer position shifts)
+     - Tried skipping optional account → Causes `AccountNotSigner` (payer position shifts from 14 to 13)
+     - Tried using Anchor's Program interface → Error: "Cannot read properties of undefined (reading 'size')" (likely AnchorProvider setup issue)
-   - **Root Cause:** Anchor's `Option<>` type expects accounts to be omitted when `None`, but this causes position shifts that break account matching
+   - **Root Cause:** Anchor's `Option<>` type expects accounts to be omitted when `None`, but this causes position shifts that break account matching.
+Anchor matches accounts by position, not by name.
-   - **Next:** Use Anchor's Program interface to build instruction (handles optional accounts automatically), or find a way to make Anchor accept the position shift
+   - **Next:** Investigate how bootstrap script handles this (it also skips optional accounts but may work differently), or find a way to make Anchor accept the position shift

 ### Hypotheses